timrogers/gh-migration-audit/README.md

 gh migration-audit audit-repo \
     # The GitHub app ID
     --app-id GITHUB_APP_ID \
-    # The GitHub app private key or path to a .pem file that contains the private key
+    # The private key of the GitHub App.
+Alternatively, use --private-key-file if you have a .pem file.
     --private-key GITHUB_APP_PRIVATE_KEY \
+    # OR
+    # The private key of the GitHub App.
+For example, path to a *.pem file you downloaded from the about page of the GitHub App.
+    --private-key-file /path/to/private-key-file.pem \
     # The GitHub app installation ID
     --app-installation-id GITHUB_APP_INSTALLATION_ID \
     # The login of the user or organization that owns the repository